awsdocs/amazon-redshift-developer-guide/doc_source/svv_views.md

 # SVV views<a name="svv_views"></a>

-SVV views are system views that contain references to STV tables and snapshots for more detailed information\.
+SVV views are system views in Amazon Redshift that contain references to STV tables and snapshots for more detailed information\.

 **Topics**
 + [SVV\_ALL\_COLUMNS](r_SVV_ALL_COLUMNS.md)